AlexzxelA/hello-world/README.md

 ![provisioning flowchart](img/clientProvisionFlowchart.jpg)
 ****
 ### There are three interleaved flows in the provisioning process:
- - CMPS flow - process takes place on the Customer provisioning station, controls the whole process;
+ - *CMPS flow* - process takes place on the *Customer* provisioning station, controls the whole process;
- - Atom flow - background process controlled by Customer’s Atom;
+ - *Atom flow* - background process controlled by Customer’s *Atom*;
- - Client flow - process that takes place on the mobile device.
+ - *Client flow* - process that takes place on the mobile device.
 Requires corresponding mobile Beame SDK services.

 ****
 ****